Tropical curves with a singularity in a fixed point: Algebraic lifts of tropical curves of maximal dimensional type with a singularity in a fixed point

-{\bf Curves of type (a).} Let $T$ be of type (a) introduced in Section \ref{sec-maxclass}.
-Then \begin{itemize}\item either the dual subdivision $S_T$ of $\Delta$ consists of a triangle $\delta_0$ of lattice area $3$, which up to $SL(2,\Z)$-action and translations coincides with the triangle $\conv\{(0,0),(2,1),(1,2)\}$ (cf. Figure \ref{fn1}(a)), and the remaining pieces are primitive lattice triangles (i.e. of unit lattice area); \item or $S_T$ contains a quadrangle $\delta_0$, which up to $SL(2,\Z)$-action and translations coincides with the square $\conv\{(0,0),(1,0),(0,1),(1,1)\}$ (cf. Figure \ref{fn1}(b)), and the remaining pieces again are primitive lattice triangles.\end{itemize} Observe that in this case all the edges $\sigma$ of the subdivision $S_T$ have unit lattice length, and hence the limit curves $C_\delta$ can intersect the toric divisors $\Tor(\sigma)\subset\Tor(\delta)$ only transversally, which allows only the option (i) for the limit singular point $p\in\Sigma^{(0)}$ described above.
+Let $\mathcal{C}$ be of type (a) introduced in Section \ref{sec-maxclass}.
+Then \begin{itemize}\item either the dual subdivision $S_\mathcal{C}$ of $\Delta$ consists of a triangle $\delta_0$ of lattice area $3$, which up to $SL(2,\Z)$-action and translations coincides with the triangle $\conv\{(0,0),(2,1),(1,2)\}$ (cf. Figure \ref{fn1}(a)), and the remaining pieces are primitive lattice triangles (i.e. of unit lattice area); \item or $S_\mathcal{C}$ contains a quadrangle $\delta_0$, which up to $SL(2,\Z)$-action and translations coincides with the square $\conv\{(0,0),(1,0),(0,1),(1,1)\}$ (cf. Figure \ref{fn1}(b)), and the remaining pieces again are primitive lattice triangles.\end{itemize} Observe that in this case all the edges $\sigma$ of the subdivision $S_\mathcal{C}$ have unit lattice length, and hence the limit curves $C_\delta$ can intersect the toric divisors $\Tor(\sigma)\subset\Tor(\delta)$ only transversally, which allows only the option (i) for the limit singular point $p\in\Sigma^{(0)}$ described above.
 More precisely, the curve $C_{\delta_0}$ has a node at $\bp=(1,1)$ being irreducible if $\delta_0$ is a triangle (since the sides of $\Delta_0$ have unit length), or reducible if $\delta_0$ is a parallelogram, whereas the remaining limit curves (corresponding to primitive triangles) are nonsingular.
-In both the cases, $C$ is a nodal curve of genus $g=\#(\Int(\Delta)\cap\Z^2)-1$, and we can define a natural parametrisation of $T$ of genus $g$ (cf. with a canonical tropicalisation in \cite{Tyo09}):\begin{itemize}\item if $\delta_0$ is a triangle, then $T$ is self-parameterising of genus $g$, \item if $\delta_0$ is a parallelogram, then we resolve the four-valent vertex $\bx_0=(0,0)$ of $T$, obtaining the refined tropical curve $\widehat T$ of genus $g$ as a parameterising graph of $T$ (cf. Figure \ref{fn1}(c)). \end{itemize}
+In both the cases, $C$ is a nodal curve of genus $g=\#(\Int(\Delta)\cap\Z^2)-1$, and we can define a natural parametrisation of $\mathcal{C}$ of genus $g$ (cf. with a canonical tropicalisation in \cite{Tyo09}): \begin{itemize}\item If $\delta_0$ is a triangle, then $\mathcal{C}$ is self-parameterising of genus $g$.
+The singular point is a nodal vertex of the parametrising graph, since the image is dual to a polygon with one interior point. \item If $\delta_0$ is a parallelogram, then we resolve the $4$-valent vertex $\bx_0=(0,0)$ of $\mathcal{C}$, obtaining the refined tropical curve $\widehat {\mathcal{C}}$ of genus $g$ as a parameterising graph of $\mathcal{C}$ (cf. Figure \ref{fn1}(c)).
+The singular point lifts to two interior points of edges of the parametrising graph. \end{itemize}